What is Harm OCD?

 Example of Harm OCD

-Several years ago, I worked with a client who had several young children, and it horrified her when she thought that she could strangle her child with the tie back on the curtain.
+Several years ago, I worked with a client who had several young children, and it horrified her when she thought she could strangle her child with the tie back on the curtain.
 She removed the tiebacks.
-My client had hurt no one and did not want any harm to come to her children.
+My client had hurt no one and did not want any harm to her children.

 Example obsessions in Harm OCD